 While the length will increase, the overall format of your two page resume will be similar to that of a one page resume.
 The bulk of your resume, especially second page, will be used for listing work experience, though the structure of the second page will vary based on the resume format you choose.

-Regardless of format, there’s no need to include a resume header or contact information on the second page.
+There’s no need to include a resume header or contact information on the second page.
 Save that valuable space for your work experience.

 It’s okay if your work experience entries are split between the two pages.
 What you want to avoid is having one entry split at the page break.
 Remember, it’s all about making your resume as readable as possible, both for the hiring manager and applicant tracking system.